shamsher31/go-web/README.md

 **Go-web** is a tiny HTTP web server library which leverages [go-micro](https://github.com/micro/go-micro) to create micro web services as first class citizens in a microservice ecosystem.
-It's merely a wrapper around registration, heartbeating and initialistion of the go-micro client.
+It's merely a wrapper around registration, heartbeating and initialization of the go-micro client.
 In the future go-platform features may be included.

 ## Getting Started